" alt="">

 • Malignant tumours on the spine

-• Inflammation or an infection on the spine
+• Inflammation or an infection of the spine

 • Genetic defects or defects caused during birth

-We have helped many patients whose Cauda Equina occurred in relation to these common causes.
-Healthcare professionals have a duty of care and any signs and symptoms relating to these issues should be investigated properly to avoid Cauda Equina advancing.
+At Patient Claim Line, we have helped many patients whose Cauda Equina occurred as a result of these causes.
+Healthcare professionals have a duty of care, and any signs and symptoms relating to these issues should be investigated properly to prevent Cauda Equina from advancing.

-With Cauda Equina, some symptoms are referred to as ‘red flag symptoms’ because they give a clear sign that the Cauda Equina nerves are being decompressed, and should be acted on very quickly.
+Some symptoms of Cauda Equina syndrome are referred to as ‘red flag symptoms’ because they give a clear sign that the Cauda Equina nerves are being decompressed and should be acted on very quickly.
 Typical symptoms include:

 • Severe lower back pain